kelseym/rad-container-service/docs/command.md

         - **via-wrapup-command** - A reference to a wrapup command image (format: `repo/image:version[:commandname]` where the `commandname` is optional).
 See the page on [Wrapup Commands](https://wiki.xnat.org/display/CS/Wrapup+Commands) for more.
         - **as-a-child-of** - The name of a [wrapper input](#wrapper-inputs)—either external or derived—that refers to an XNAT object, or the name of a [wrapper output](#output-handling) that creates an XNAT object.
 The output files will be uploaded as a new child of that object.
         - **label** - The label of the new Resource that will be created from these files.
+        - **format** - The format of the files that will be uploaded to the new Resource.

 ## Mounts